TakeshiJay/TakeshiJay.github.io/index.md

 You can use my [personal GitHub link](https://github.com/TakeshiJay) to check up on all the work that I have done in the past quarter.

-Whenever this current website is updated, all current projects will be added to [my website](https://takeshijay.github.io/).
+Whenever this current website is updated, all current projects will be added to [this website](https://takeshijay.github.io/).

-### Markdown
+### About Me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Hello, my name is Jacob and I am currently a student at California State University Long Beach.
+My current study is in computer science and am a first generation university student.
+The things in life that excite me the most are great food, discovering new things to learn, and providing help to others where I can.
+One thing that I take most serious in life is my learning curves in life.
+Being inspired to continue to grow and push on is what makes me different than any other person.
+My whole motto in life is: "__If you are not learning, your are not growing__" which I stand by every day.

 ```markdown
 Syntax highlighted code block